BitJam/live-kernel-updater/README.md

 ```
 Usage: live-kernel-updater [options] [command]

-Update the kernel on a running antiX or MX live-usb.
-The new
+Update the kernel on a running antiX/MX live-usb or on an antiX/MX live-usb
-kernel must already be installed.
-If the name (uname -r) of the new
+that is plugged into another system.
+The new kernel must already be installed.
-kernel is not give then you will be prompted for it from a menu.
+You will be prompted for info that is needed but not given in command line
+arguments.

 Commands:
    all         All commands below